AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ## Preconfiguring the installer to connect to Document Security {#preconfiguring-the-installer-to-connect-to-document-security}

-You can preconfigure the Document Security Extension for Microsoft Office installer to point to a LiveCycle or AEM server so that users who install Document Security Extension for Microsoft Office can use the features without configuring a connection.
+You can preconfigure the Document Security Extension for the Microsoft Office installer to point to a LiveCycle or AEM server.
+Doing so ensures that users who install Document Security Extension for Microsoft Office can use the features without configuring a connection.
 As such, users can open protected documents with no configuration necessary.
 However, they cannot protect new documents until they configure the client to use a particular server.

 The following steps describe how to create and configure an MSI file.
-This MSI file contains the registry values that are required to preconfigure the Document Security Extension for Microsoft Office installer to the LiveCycle or AEM server that is installed in your enterprise.
+This MSI file contains the registry values.
+These values are required to preconfigure the Document Security Extension for the Microsoft Office installer to the LiveCycle or AEM server that is installed in your enterprise.

 ### Prerequisites for customizing the installer {#prerequisites-for-customizing-the-installer}

 Use the Orca database editor to customize the installer.
 The following steps describe how to create a custom MSI file by modifying a copy of the MSI installation file using the Orca database editor.
-Orca is available as part of Windows SDK for Windows Server 2008 and .NET Framework 3.5.
+Orca is available as part of the Windows SDK for Windows Server 2008 and .NET Framework 3.5.

 <!--

-For more information about how to edit Microsoft Windows® Installer files using Orca, see [Microsoft Support](http://support.microsoft.com/kb/255905/EN-US/).
+For more information about how to edit Microsoft Windows&reg; Installer files using Orca, see [Microsoft Support](http://support.microsoft.com/kb/255905/EN-US/).

 -->